 Teacher, local authority consultant and as a Chartered Mathematics Teacher.
 Ems has taught mathematics education on both BEd and PGCE teacher programmes and she is currently working on her PhD thesis which addresses how we can improve our support for pupils learning calculation skills.

 Liz graduated with a degree in Natural Sciences at Cambridge and then enjoyed eight months living on an island in Lake Malawi attempting to teach English, Music and PE to local children.
 Following a PGCE, Liz was a primary school teacher in north London before joining the NRICH team.
 Her role as Primary Coordinator involves working as part of a team to develop primary-level materials for the

 website and to run associated teacher professional development.
-Liz is a member of the joint MA ATM primary subcommittee, is on ATM General Council and is a member of MA Council.
+Liz is a member of the joint MA ATM primary expert group.

 Unix Systems Admin

 Owen joined the NRICH team in June 2002.
 He primarily deals with the technical development of the NRICH website and administration of our servers.